SLO

 What is Magdalena’s central message?

 God is merciful but also just.
 Despite all insults, God is always ready to provide time and opportunity for conversion.
 Time for conversion is limited.
 God is not to blame for our sins; we alone are responsible for them and their consequences.
-God does not expect us to seek suffering and to impose it on ourselves to come to heaven.
+God does not expect us to seek suffering and to impose it on ourselves in order to attain heaven.
 It is enough to accept that which God allows and to carry it willingly, because only in this way does it bring inner happiness and peace.
 At the same time, God purifies the heart with suffering, so it can become open to God’s love and to the inspiration of the Holy Spirit.
 Christ gave to our suffering a new, redemptive role, because He united it with His own suffering.
 Therefore, there is no need to fear suffering.
 Just as He lovingly accepted the cross on which hung the weight of the entire world, so He wishes us to accept the little He sends us.
 He knows about all our suffering and wishes only that we receive it from Him with love and offer it to Him.
 The only path that leads to heaven is the path of the cross, on which, however, we are not alone.

 Magdalena’s grave.